 - 4.11.1 The student is awarded a grade for the final examination. - 4.11.2 The final grade is based on the weighted average of the marks obtained for all examinations that belong to the final examination, with the exception of the examinations for which an exemption was granted or for which the student only obtained a proof of attendance.
 Components completed from other programmes, including components followed abroad, must be approved by the Board of Examiners. - 4.11.3 The weighted average of all grades is determined by multiplying the number of ECTS credits for each component by the grade awarded for this component, adding these together and then dividing the result by the number of credits earned. - 4.11.4 The Board of Examiners may attach a distinction to the result of a final examination.
-The distinction is determined on the basis of the weighted average of all the components calculated as described in Article 4.11.3. - 4.11.5 The degree certificate and the diploma supplement will include the 'cum laude' classification if the following conditions are met: - All components have been completed with a minimum grade of 7.0; - The weighted average for all components is 8.0 or higher; - The grade for the master's thesis is 8.5 or higher; - The final examination was completed within two and a half years if a student has been deregistered for a period of time, this period does in principle also counts -, and - The student has taken part in no more than two resits of the Industrial Ecology core courses. - 4.11.6 The degree certificate and diploma supplement will include the 'summa cum laude' classification if the following conditions are met: - All components have been completed with a minimum grade of 8.0; - The weighted average for all components is 9.0 or higher; - The grade for the master's thesis is 9.0 or higher; - The final examination was completed within two and a half years if a student has been deregistered for a period of time, this period does in principle count towards the cum laude determination and - The student has taken part in no more than two resits of the Industrial Ecology core courses. - 4.11.7 The Board of Examiners may also decide to award a distinction in other, exceptional cases, on the condition that the weighted average grade does not differ by more than 0.5 from the grades stipulated in 4.11.5 and 4.11.6.
-This may involve such considerations as the student's development throughout his or her study programme, any exceptional performances on the part of the student in completing the final paper or thesis and any other relevant exceptional circumstances.
+The distinction is determined on the basis of the weighted average of all the components calculated as described in Article 4.11.3. - 4.11.5 The degree certificate and the diploma supplement for the MSc specialisation Industrial Ecology will include the 'cum laude' classification if the following conditions are met: - All components have been completed with a minimum grade of 7.0; - The weighted average for all components is 8.0 or higher; - The grade for the master's thesis is 8.5 or higher;